dxiai/styleguide/alerts.md

 <p class="button is-primary"><i class="fa fa-lg fa-file"></i> This should be a button</p>

-We can have special Buttons directly in markdown:
+We can have special Buttons directly in markdown as shown below.
+It is important to remember that **Moodle** does not allow such trickery.
+Thus, we can use only the above strategy for course material.

 [<i class="fas fa-home"/> Back to Home](https://www.dxi.ai/tmppages/){: .btn.btn-success}